Wellington Personal Injury Lawyer

 Bicycles are cheap, light, and maneuverable.
-They also lack the frame protection of an automobile, and they can be sent flying by an impact.
-The Centers for Disease Control and Prevention (CDC) estimate that ’s bicycle fatality rate is No. 1 nationwide and more than double the national fatality rate.
+They also lack the frame protection of an automobile, and Bicycles can send them flying by an impact.
+The Centers for Disease Control and Prevention (CDC) estimate that’s bicycle fatality rate is No. 1 nationwide and more than double the national fatality rate.
 Common causes of bicycle accidents caused by motorists include failure to check blind spots, failure to yield, opening car doors into traffic, and DUI.
 Bicycle accident victims are entitled to damages for both economic and non-economic losses.

-Florida suffers more boating accidents than most states do (and it does), it is only because the state offers so many ideal boating locations.
+Florida suffers more boating accidents than most states do (and it does), but it is only because the state offers so many ideal boating locations.
 Racing, intoxication, faulty boat maintenance, destabilizing wakes from other boats, horseplay, and dock injuries all claim boating accident victims from time to time.
-Cruise ships carry their own kind of dangers, such as swimming pool accidents, slip and fall incidents, and food poisoning.
-If the negligence or other culpable conduct of someone else caused your accident, you probably have a decent personal injury claim.
+Cruise ships carry their kinds of dangers, such as swimming pool accidents, slip and fall incidents, and food poisoning.
+If someone else’s negligence or other culpable conduct caused your accident, you probably have a decent personal injury claim.

 As elsewhere, car accident cases clog the dockets of courts.
-The state’s tourism industry adds to what would already be a large volume of vehicle road accidents, to the point that the annual number of injury accidents, such as whiplash, adds up to one percent of the state’s total population.
-While a driver’s negligence causes most car accidents, many of these are settled through Florida’s “no fault” auto insurance system.
-Injuries too serious to be resolved through the no-fault system, however, are frequently the subject of litigation.
-A legal response is appropriate when a negligent driver injures you through his or her own misconduct.
+The state’s tourism industry adds to what would already be a large volume of vehicle road accidents to the point that the annual number of injury accidents, such as whiplash, adds up to one percent of the state’s total population.
+While a driver’s negligence causes most car accidents, many of these are settled through Florida’s “no-fault” auto insurance system.
+However, severe injuries about being resolved through the no-fault system are frequently the subject of litigation.
+A legal response is appropriate when a negligent driver injures you through their misconduct.